brandonchinn178/mergit/README.md

 * Webhook secret: Generate a random secret
 * Installed only on this account

 Then save the webhook secret, app ID, and private key to LastPass.
+Follow the instructions in `deploy/README.md` with these values.